Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 • organic and mixed waste;

-Some shredders only handle one type of waste, such as glass.
-But there are many models that are designed to grind a wide variety of garbage.
+Some shredders only work with one type of waste, such as glass.
+But there are also many models that are designed for shredding a wide variety of waste.

 4. Containers.

-We deal with this type of equipment every day.
-These are our usual waste containers, which we regularly use.
-The material from which the containers are made is usually plastic, although sometimes metal is also found.
-Containers can be used for separate storage of garbage or for mixed waste.
-Not so long ago, containers were stationary, now more and more often we see containers on wheels.
-From containers equipped with wheels, it is more convenient to transfer garbage to garbage trucks.
+We encounter this type of equipment every day.
+These are our usual garbage containers that we use regularly.
+The material from which containers are made is usually plastic, although metal is sometimes found.
+Containers can be used for separate waste storage or for mixed waste.
+Not so long ago, containers were stationary, but now we increasingly see containers on wheels.
+Containers equipped with wheels make it more convenient to transfer garbage to garbage trucks.

 5. Sorting lines.

-It is much easier and more efficient to process MSW in sorted form.
-As we have already said, different types of waste have their own disposal methods, and therefore it is so important to first separate one type of waste from others.
-To this end, waste sorting lines are now mandatory installed at waste processing plants.
+It is much easier and more efficient to process solid waste in sorted form.
+As we have already said, for different types Garbage has its own methods of disposal, and therefore it is so important to first separate one type of waste from others.
+To this end, waste treatment plants today mandatory waste sorting lines are installed.
 Sorting lines are designed to separate municipal solid waste into fractions for the purpose of their subsequent pressing, compaction and transformation into secondary raw materials, which can then be sold.
 Sorting lines have become an integral part of the waste recycling process.

-How a solid waste processing plant is completed
+How is a solid waste processing plant equipped?

-A set of equipment for any plant is selected taking into account its specialization.
-There are enterprises of a wide profile that carry out the processing of various types of solid waste.
+The set of equipment for any plant is selected taking into account its specialization.
+There are enterprises generalist who process various types of solid waste.
 But small plants usually deal only with a specific type of waste.
-It can be construction waste, tires and other rubber products, household waste, and so on.
+It can be construction waste, tires and other rubber products, household waste, etc.

-It is safest to invest in functional and powerful equipment that can serve a large area, working without interruptions and breakdowns.
+It is safest to invest in functional and powerful equipment that can serve a large area, working without interruptions or breakdowns.

 An example of such a complex is the waste incineration mini-plant MPZ-5000 (manufactured by Sifania (Russia)).
-It is designed to process a huge amount of municipal solid waste, for example, it will perfectly cope with five thousand tons of garbage per year.
-A mini-factory implies a set of equipment for burning garbage.
+It is designed to process huge amounts of solid household waste; for example, it will cope perfectly with five thousand tons of garbage per year.
+A mini-plant involves a set of equipment for burning waste.
 The example we are considering is suitable for serving a small area with a population of about 25 thousand people.
-The set of equipment includes not only a waste incinerator, but also units for:
+The equipment set includes not only a waste incineration machine, but also units for:

 • waste sorting;